AllisonShen/allisonshen.github.io/index.md

 	+ Created LIAEHU dataset comprising low-altitude infrared aerial images for human detection
 	+ Presented an UAV ground scanning system developed with an infrared camera mounted on the UAV to detect human both in the daytime and at night
 	+ Built a warning system for sending real-time notifications with GPS information if the result from the ground scanning system triggers the warning
-	+ Compared and analyzed the performance of several deep learning state-of-the-art models with the LIAEHU dataset including YOLOv3, YOLOv4, YOLOv5, YOLO X, MobileNetSSDv2, and EfficientNet with TensorFlow and Pytorch
+	+ Compared and analyzed the performance of several deep learning state-of-the-art models with the LIAEHU dataset including YOLOv3, YOLOv4, YOLOv5, YOLO X, MobileNetSSDv2, and EfficientDet with TensorFlow and Pytorch
 - [PAAg: Closed-Loop Precision Animal Agriculture](https://www.purdue.edu/rosehub/research.animalAg.RoSeHUB.html)
 	+ Proposed a CPS reference architecture for closed-loop precision animal agriculture to deliver  individualized care to animals
 	+ Leveraged the uniqueness of animal agriculture in security mechanisms, communication (in-body to out-of-body), and real-time data-driven control